 Since you apply for a particular course of study at UK universities, the UCAS reference should specifically concentrate on your suitability for the proposed course of study, and will include predicted IB exam results as reported by your teachers.
 The counselor will write your UCAS reference and will include content or quotations from relevant teachers to emphasise how you are suited to study the course for which you are applying.
 In order to do that well, the counselor and teachers will need information from you about this.

-After your application has been reviewed, you will be informed of your admission decisions through a section of the UCAS website called “Track” at www.ucas.com/students/track/.
+After your application has been reviewed, you will be informed of your admission decisions through a section of the UCAS website at https://www.ucas.com/students

 Instead of an outright acceptance, UK universities give “offers” of admission which are usually contingent upon meeting specific conditions.
 An offer requires certain IB diploma exam results.
 The more popular the course of study, the higher examination scores needed.
 Some universities will make an offer contingent upon IB exam scores in particular subjects.
 For example, if you apply for a chemistry course, you would need to be taking Chemistry HL and Math HL or SL and earn particular scores on both exams.